Clinical Article

 8. PBS status — explain that PBS listing is expected but not yet finalised; currently requires a private prescription

-9. Contraception – women of childbearing age should use effective contraception
+9. Contraception — women of childbearing age should use effective contraception; discontinue semaglutide at least 2 months before planned pregnancy

 Key Takeaways for Pharmacists